muratk5n/thirdwave/en/2023/01/dried-turkey.md

 (optimal temp to keep vitamins in).

 * Pre-cook / blend step was added when ground raw meat is not available, usually for poultry it won't be.
-If it is, exact same steps as [3] will work.
+If it is, steps as in [3] will work.

 Reference